rvk-utd/hanna/modules/visual-tests/README.md

    - (See [\_Example.tsx\_](src/routes/test/_Example.tsx_) for reference.)
    - Render the component states you wish to test
-   - Run `yarn run webserver:dev` and navigate to your new test page and make sure everything looks about right
+   - Run `yarn run dev` and navigate to your new test page and make sure everything looks about right

 2. Make sure the module exports a `testing` token of type [`TestingInfo`](src/testingInfo.ts)